neptune-ai/docs/docs/integrations/pytorch.rst

 ----------
 This quickstart will show you how to:

-* Install the necessary neptune packages
+* Install the necessary Neptune package
-* Connect Neptune to your Optuna hyperparameter tuning code and create the first experiment
+* Connect Neptune to your PyTorch model training code and create the first experiment
-* Log metrics, figures, and artifacts from your first Optuna sweep to Neptune, and
+* Log metrics, training scripts and .git info to Neptune
-* Explore them in the Neptune UI.
+* Explore learning curves in the Neptune UI

 .. _pytorch-before-you-start-basic: